-The Transformer is said to be in Parallel Operation when their primary windings are connected to a common voltage supply, and the secondary windings are connected to a common load.
+The Transformer is said to be in Parallel Operation when its primary winding is connected to a common voltage supply, and the secondary winding is connected to a common load.

 Reasons For Parallel Operation

 Parallel operation of a transformer is necessary because of the following reasons are given below: